Discrete geometry for electoral geography: Discrete geometry and discrete compactness

-A graph is defined by a set of vertices, sometimes called nodes, and a set of edges that record adjacencies between vertices.
+For redistricting purposes, it is important to know which geographical units are adjacent to which other ones, in order to make sense of district contiguity.
+The mathematical abstraction for recording a discrete set of elements and the adjacencies among them is called a {\em graph} or {\em network}.
 Here we will introduce only as much terminology as is needed for this discussion, and refer the reader to numerous graph theory texts (for example, \cite{diestel}) for more information.
-Throughout this work, all graphs will be assumed to be simple and undirected.

-A \emph{graph} $G=(V,E)$ consists of a \emph{vertex set} $V$ and an \emph{edge set} $E$, where each edge is an unordered pair of distinct vertices, and those vertices are said to be \emph{adjacent} to each other.
-We may use the notation $e=\overline{uv} = \overline{vu}$ to refer to an edge $e$ joining vertices $u$ and $v$, and we say that $u$ and $v$ are \emph{incident} to $e$.
-A graph may be endowed with a \emph{(vertex) weight function}, $w : V \rightarrow \mathbb{R}_{\ge 0}$, assigning nonnegative values to the vertices.
+Formally, a (simple undirected) \emph{graph} $G=(V,E)$ consists of a \emph{vertex set} $V$ and an \emph{edge set} $E$.
+Each edge is an unordered pair of distinct vertices, said to be \emph{adjacent} to each other.
+See the second and third drawings in Figure~\ref{fig:dual} for examples of such graphs.
+The {\em degree} of a vertex is the number of edges that are incident to it.
+Our graphs will be endowed with a (vertex) \emph{weight function}, $w : V \rightarrow \mathbb{R}_{\ge 0}$, associating nonnegative values to the vertices.

-An {\em induced subgraph} of $G$ consists of a subset of the vertices, together with all edges of $G$ that are present among those vertices; that is, vertices in the subgraph are considered to be adjacent if and only if they were adjacent in the original graph $G$.
-The induced subgraph in $G$ formed by the vertices $\Omega \subseteq V$ is denoted $G[\Omega]$.
-The \emph{order} of a graph is the number of its vertices.
-Thus the order of $G$ is $|V|$ and the order of the induced subgraph $G[\Omega]$ is $|\Omega|$.
-The \emph{complement} of a subset $\Omega \subseteq V$ is the set $\Omega^c := \{v : v \in V \text{ and } v \not\in \Omega\}$.
-Thus any $\Omega$ and its complement form a partition of the vertex set $V$.
-The set of edges $\overline{uv}$ for which $u \in \Omega$ and $v \in \Omega^c$ is a \emph{cut-set}, or sometimes a \emph{cut}, of $G$.
-Observe that this cut-set is entirely defined by the partition formed by $\Omega$ and its complement, and hence entirely defined by $\Omega$.

-All of the above terms are standard graph theoretic concepts.
-We now set out a few specialized definitions that will be helpful below.